paulgavrikov/torchconvview/README.md

 ```bash
 pip install torchconvview
 ```
-To update torchconvquality to the latest available version, add the `--upgrade` flag to the above commands.
+To update torchconvview to the latest available version, add the `--upgrade` flag to the above commands.

 If you want the latest (potentially unstable) features you can also directly install from the github main branch:
 ```bash